A new pastoral movement

 We do!
 Methodists Living Marriage Equality is a bold and creative idea to make marriage equality a lived reality for gay and lesbian United Methodists in the New York Annual Conference.
-It is not a new idea nor is it uniquely radical and it follows and builds on earlier efforts, even as it has become the catalyst for a new pastoral movement throughout the denomination.
+But it is not a new idea, nor is it uniquely radical.
+It follows and builds on earlier efforts, even as it has become the catalyst for a new pastoral movement throughout the denomination.
 All over the UMC a movement has been gathering steam to change the church by changing what church people do.
 Specifically, by deciding that they will stop discriminating against LGBT people by “supporting and honoring same-gender marriages in the same way that we support and honor other marriages,” as Foundry UMC put it.
+United Methodists are deciding to end discrimination now, rather than waiting for the day that the church’s rule book, the Book of Discipline, finally changes.

 Foundry, a reconciling congregation in Washington, DC, decided in September 2010 to approve the use of its sanctuary and the participation of its clergy in gay weddings.
 A congregation-wide vote approved the policy 367-8 after four months of discernment and discussion.
 The decision to celebrate gay weddings came after the District of Columbia legalized gay marriage.
 It was the second Washington UMC congregation to take this step.
 Earlier in 2010, Dumbarton UMC also pledged to honor and celebrate same-sex weddings.
 “As a pastor, I am called to extend care and grace to all people even as Jesus did," says the Rev. Mary Kay Totty, Dumbarton's appointed pastor.
 She and 11 other ordained clergy affiliated with Dumbarton are now available to marry gay and lesbian couples.

-While MIND and MFSA were organizing and gathering signatures on A Covenant of Conscience all year, others across the UMC took up the marriage initiative idea.
-In June 2011, a group of clergy members in the Minnesota Annual Conference released a statement announcing their decision to marry all couples "desiring Christian marriage."
+While MIND and MFSA were organizing and gathering signatures on A Covenant of Conscience before the project was publicly launched in October 2011, others across the UMC took up the marriage initiative idea.
+In June 2011, a group of clergy members in the Minnesota Annual Conference released a statement announcing their decision to marry all couples “desiring Christian marriage.”
 When the announcement was made, during their annual conference meeting, there were 40 signers.
 By the end of the conference, there were 70.
 Read their statement here.
 In the weeks that followed, the marriage pledge idea spread like wildfire through a half dozen conferences.
-By the end of the month, almost 800 clergy in seven annual conferences had pledged to marry gay couples, and the new initiatives continued to spread throughout the summer.
-At the end of August 2011, there were over 1,000 clergy in 11 conferences covering 19 states and the District of Columbia who vowed to marry gay couples (the totals include the signers of MIND's Covenant of Conscience).
+By the end of the month, almost 800 clergy in seven annual conferences had pledged to marry gay couples, and the new initiatives continued to spread.
+By August 2011, the number of conferences with marriage initiatives had grown to 11.
+As of summer 2012, there were 14 annual conferences with over 1,100 clergy who have vowed to marry gay couples.

-The spread of the marriage initiative idea and the policies of Dumbarton and Foundry are the latest developments in the movement to publicly extend marriage ministry to gays and lesbians in spite of the UMC's ban, but other efforts date back to at least 1998.
-A network of retired clergy in the New England Annual Conference responded to their pastoral call to “seek peace, justice, and freedom for all people” by performing gay unions and marriages.
-They founded the Reconciling Retired Clergy of the New England Conference and declared their intention to officiate at gay unions in 1998; the founder of the group, Rev. Dr. Richard E. Harding, wrote to the New England bishop to inform her of the decision.
+The spread of the marriage initiative idea is the latest development in the movement to extend marriage ministry to gays and lesbians in the UMC, but other efforts date back to at least 1998.
+That year a network of retired clergy in the New England Annual Conference responded to their pastoral call to “seek peace, justice, and freedom for all people” by beginning to perform gay unions and marriages.
+They founded the Reconciling Retired Clergy of the New England Conference and declared their intention to officiate at gay unions; the founder of the group, Rev. Dr. Richard E. Harding, wrote to the New England bishop to inform her of the decision.
 By early 1999, they had 17 clergy who had signed a covenant signifying their willingness to perform same-sex ceremonies.
 The list has continued to grow, and topped 100 by the time of the group’s 10th anniversary.

 Meanwhile, just as the New England retired clergy were organizing, a group of 68 clergy officiated at a lesbian holy union ceremony in Sacramento, CA in January 1999.
 Charges were brought against the 68, but were eventually dropped.
 The New England group signed on as “co-officiants in absentia” and the New York Annual Conference passed a resolution in support of the California 68 at its 2000 annual conference session.